Causal Structure Learning in Directed, Possibly Cyclic, Graphical Models: Characterization of Markov Equivalence in Directed Cyclic Graphs

 \begin{example} The graphs shown in Figure~\ref{fig3: non Markov equivalent graphs} have the same skeleton and $a \rightarrow b \leftarrow c$ is the only immorality in both of the graphs.
 However, $a$ and $c$ are $d$-connected in the left graph via the path $a \rightarrow b \rightarrow d \rightarrow c$ while $a$ and $c$ are $d$-separated in the right graph.

-On the other hand, in Figure~\ref{fig4: Markov equivalent graphs}, no global Markov property statement arises from either of the graphs, which means that they are Markov equivalent.
+On the other hand, in Figure~\ref{fig4: Markov equivalent graphs}, no $d$-separation statement arises from either of the graphs, which means that they are Markov equivalent.
 Nevertheless, they do not have the same skeleton or the same set of immoralities.

 \end{example}